oslabs-beta/fflow/README.md

 - Drag, Drop, Reorder and Delete HTML Tags
 - Create Custom React Components
 - Light and Dark Theme based on OS Preferences and Manual Toggle
-- Delete Project to restart project
+- Delete Project and Clear Canvas to restart build process
-- Clear current canvas to restart nesting in a component
+- Live preview in Code editor
-- Live preview in code editor with the ability to edit or add code to your JavaScript, HTML, and CSS files
+- Interactable CSS Code Editor
-- File tree switch between React components
+- Easily switch between files with file tree or on the canvas
-- Export your code files with webpack to instantly setup your project
+- Easy redirect to App.jsx by clicking on the fflow icon
-- Terminal initializing to the either powershell.exe or zsh based on the user's OS, so the user can navigate to their exported files and launch their app
+- Export app with preconfigured and versatile webpack
-- Localstorage sync
+- In-built terminal initializes an instance of the exported app without leaving fflow
-- Canvas outline when HTML tag or Component is dragged over it
+- Accessibility features including canvas item highlighting when the HTML tag or Component is picked up

 ### Built with